Louis Hanna, 1936.

 With Bob Lindsey’s retirement in 1986, Pat Hoaldridge next served as pastor of the Narkis Street Baptist Congregation (1986-1991).
 During Pat’s time a sister Saturday evening Hebrew speaking congregation began in 1989 with the help of Narkis Street elders, Ray Pritz and Charles (Chuck) Kopp.
 In 1991, Pat relinquished his duties with the Narkis Street Baptist Congregation in order to pastor the Hebrew congregation solely (1991-1997).
 The Hebrew congregation (renamed El Roii in 2000) relocated from Baptist House in 2010.

-Since 1992 Chuck Kopp has served as pastor of the Shabbat morning Narkis Street Congregation.
 Besides the Hebrew congregation, two other meetings have been birthed from the original congregation.
 In 1994, Victor Blum helped found and pastored the Even Yisrael Russian Congregation.
-They currently meet on Friday nights under the leadership of Nicolay Lemeshkin.
+They currently meet on Friday evenings under the leadership of Nicolay Lemeshkin.
 In 1996, John Anthony re-established a Sunday morning meeting on this corner, becoming the pastor of Jerusalem Baptist Church.
 Al Nucciarone presently pastors the Jerusalem Baptist Church.